piasemiafeta/Festival-Database/README.md

 ## Directory Features
 - MySQL was utilised for robust and scalable data storage.
 - The data was generated partly with the usage of LLMs as well as Python scripts that generated dummy data.
-- The database install scipts also include triggers to insure the integrity of the data.
+- The database install scipts also include triggers to ensure the integrity of the data.
 - Xampp version 3.3 was utilized for the uploading of the database.
+- Version 10.4.32-MariaDB used by the mysql Xampp module.

 ## Database Information
 The database includes information for all festivals from 2015 up until 2026.
 The duration of the festivals is three days.
-The locantions in which it takes place span all around the globe.
+The locations in which it takes place span all around the globe.
 We insured that every stage in which an event takes place has all the appropriate equipment for a given festival and there are three stages per year.
 We have nine events per year (three for each stage) for which 200 tickets become available (In total 1800 tickets per year).
 The performances span to up to three per stage in one day.
 The staff is assigned to one specific stage per festival.
 Two thousand visitors were generated and randomly assigned tickets.
 Through a Python script used to generate reviews for the performances we insured a 50% participation of the total sold tickets.
 Reviews were generated only up until 2024 since this year's event and next year's haven't technically happened yet.

 ## Thank you ^^
 We are the contributors: